apache/shardingsphere/document/current/content/features/transaction/local-transaction.en.md

 * Sharding-JDBC support

-* Sharding-Proxy support at 3.1.0
+* Sharding-Proxy will support at 3.1.0